pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 In this lesson you will learn:

-- How to make your code pip-installable into a Python environment
+- How to make your code installable into any Python environment both locally and from GitHub
 - How to create a basic `pyproject.toml` file to declare dependencies and metadata
-- How to declare a build backend which will be used to build and install your package (learn more about what build back ends are here - link to guide)
+- How to declare a [build backend](build_backends) which will be used to [build](build-package) and install your package
 - How to install your package in editable mode for interactive development

 To complete this lesson you will need a local Python (development)